estevesjh/mstar-alpha/README.md

 For more information about the validation process take a look at [in prep.
 Esteves et al. 2023](https://arxiv.org/)

 ## R&D Plots
-You can check out some validation plots made during the R&D phase.
+You can check out some validation plots made during fall at Fermilab 2022.
 * [slides](https://docs.google.com/presentation/d/1MWpNyx8WYaev5RCfey_I5J8qFgCv5M5Vou5DiAl1JiA/edit?usp=sharing)

 ## To Do